 When to Refer for Specialist Assessment

-EBSA in autistic learners does not follow a fixed four-to-eight-week recovery timetable.
-Sensory and environmental changes, predictable routines and gradual reintegration can help, but some learners need longer-term support.
+EBSA in autistic learners does not follow a set four-to-eight-week recovery timetable.
+Sensory and environmental changes can help, along with predictable routines and a gradual return to school.
+However, recovery can take longer when ADHD, anxiety disorders, trauma, sleep problems, pain, family stress or post-pandemic curriculum pressure are also present (Totsika et al., 2023; Lester & Michelson, 2024).
 Seek advice from Educational Psychology, CAMHS or relevant specialist services if:

 • Attendance remains below 50% after 4 weeks of consistent environmental support and without coercion or punishment.